 NEW for 2014: The Miroglio Texprint Award for Digital Innovation - the winner of the internship will be chosen from among Texprint’s 2014 selected designers and, as well as a cash prize, will have the opportunity to go to the company’s headquarters in Piedmont, Italy, and develop his or her work in mass production; present his or her designs to Miroglio Textile’s customers and gain experience and exposure to the marketplace.

 The Lululemon Athletica Award, donated by Lululemon Athletica, will be judged at Texprint London.

-The Woolmark Company Texprint Award, donated by The Woolmark Company, will be judged and presented at Indigo/PremièreVision, Paris, in September.
+The Woolmark Company Texprint Award, donated by The Woolmark Company, and The Miroglio Texprint Award for Digital Innovation, donated by Miroglio Textile Srl, will be judged and presented at Indigo/PremièreVision, Paris, in September.

 2014 Sponsorship also includes: